How to Install Slack on Fedora Linux

 sudo dnf localinstall slack-*

-Flatpak is a popular software deployment and package management system that allows users to install and run applications in a sandboxed environment.
+Flatpak is a widespread software deployment and package management system that allows users to install and run applications in a sandboxed environment.
 It enables the distribution of applications that can run on different Linux distributions, irrespective of their differences in software versions and dependencies.

 Flatpak comes pre-installed on several Linux distributions, including Fedora, and allows users to easily install and run applications from the Flathub repository, a centralized store for Flatpak applications.
 Flathub hosts many applications, including popular ones like Slack, LibreOffice, and GIMP.